EffectsSDK/video-effects-sdk-web/docs/Best-Practices.md

    The most processing-intensive function is background segmentation.
 We have added support for WebGPU segmentation where available.
    If WebGPU is not supported by the browser, the SDK will automatically fall back to the CPU version of segmentation.

-   To enable it, configure it as follows:
+   It's enabled by default, to switch back to CPU configure it as follows:

     sdk.config({
-        provider: 'webgpu'
+        provider: 'wasm'
     });